 Year after year, the highest compensation packages dangled in front of the best MBA graduates come from either private equity firms or hedge funds.
-These MBA jobs are few and far between, and the people who get them are more often than not the most accomplished graduates of their classes.
+These MBA jobs in private equity are few and far between, and the people who get them are more often than not the most accomplished graduates of their classes.

 This past year, business school employment reports were filled with freshly minted grads making a mint by working in private equity.
-A graduating MBA student in Stanford University’s Graduate School of Business this year nailed down a private equity job in the north east with a total compensation package north of half a million dollars.
-And this past year, the highest paid MBA at Columbia Business School landed a $310,000 base salary at a private equity firm, while a PE firm also paid the highest bonus to a Columbia graduate: a hefty $300,000.
+A graduating MBA student in Stanford University’s Graduate School of Business this year nailed down a private equity job in the northeast with a total compensation package north of half a million dollars.
+And this past year, the highest-paid MBA at Columbia Business School landed a $310,000 base salary at a private equity firm, while a PE firm also paid the highest bonus to a Columbia graduate: a hefty $300,000.

 As tantalizing as some business school employment reports are, however, they only give you a small glimpse of this world.
 Often times, schools report the percentage of grads who enter the PE field with other categories, such as venture capital.
 They sometimes do the same with hedge funds, which are often lumped into the category of “investment management.”